Nostrification of documents - what is it and why is it needed?

 • Use of technology: The translator must use modern technology and tools to ensure the accuracy of the translation.

-Compliance with standards: the translator must comply with international standards and norms for the translation of technical documents.
+• Compliance with standards: the translator must adhere to international standards and norms for the translation of medical documents.

 This website stores cookies on your computer.
 These cookies are used to improve your website experience and provide you with a more personalized service both on this website and through other media.